JasonChou0219/test/README.md

 If no IDE is used you can enter the environment by entering: `pipenv shell`

 ## Generating the documentation
 This README contains the bare essentials to get the device manager up and running.
-For a more detailled description and further information read the documentation.
+For a more detailed description and further information read the documentation.
 The documentation can be generated using sphinx.
 1. Run the following command from within the docs folder
 To generate a pdf (Perl and latexmk required):